-The What qualifications does the education assistant have to support my child?

-How will the education assistant be supported in developing specific skills to work with my child?

-The what is the education assistant's philosophy and experience?

-Twhat is the hiring process for education assistants?

-How are education assistants assigned to students/classrooms?

-Will union seniority affect the placement of the education assistant?

-What happens when the education assistant gets sick?

-How will an appropriate substitute be arranged?
+- What qualifications does the education assistant have to support my child? - How will the education assistant be supported in developing specific skills to work with my child? - What is the education assistant's philosophy and experience? - TWhat is the hiring process for education assistants? - How are education assistants assigned to students/classrooms? - It will union seniority affect the placement of the education assistant? - What happens when the education assistant gets sick? - How will an appropriate substitute be arranged?